Ornament (music): Acciaccatura

 Whether the note should be played before or on the beat is largely a question of taste and performance practice.
 Exceptionally, the acciaccatura may be notated in the bar preceding the note to which it is attached, showing that it is to be played before the beat.
 The implication also varies with the composer and the period.
-For example, Mozart's and Haydn's long appoggiaturas are – to the eye – indistinguishable from Mussorgsky's and Prokofiev's before-the-beat acciaccaturas.
+For example, Mozart's and Haydn's long appoggiaturas are – in notation – indistinguishable from Mussorgsky's and Prokofiev's before-the-beat acciaccaturas.

 Glissando

 A glissando is a slide from one note to another, signified by a wavy line connecting the two notes.

 All of the intervening diatonic or chromatic notes (depending on instrument and context) are heard, albeit very briefly.
 In this way, the glissando differs from portamento.
 In contemporary classical music (especially in avant garde pieces), a glissando tends to assume the whole value of the initial note.